John Havlicek

+A swingman, Havlicek played college basketball for the Ohio State Buckeyes from 1959 to 1962, winning an NCAA championship in 1960.
+He was selected by the Celtics in the 1962 NBA draft and played with the team until his retirement in 1978.
+A 13-time NBA All-Star, Havlicek was named to the All-NBA First Team four times and to the All-NBA Second Team seven times.
+He was also named to the NBA All-Defensive First Team on five occasions and to the NBA All-Defensive Second Team three times.
+Havlicek is known for his stamina and his hustle as well as his abilities.

-Only teammates Bill Russell (11) and Sam Jones (10) won more.
-Havlicek is just one of four players to win 8, and one of three with an unsurpassed 8–0 record in NBA Finals.
-He is widely considered to have been one of the greatest players in the history of the game, and was inducted as a member of the Naismith Memorial Basketball Hall of Fame in 1984.
+During his career with the Celtics, Havlicek won eight NBA championships, and he is also one of three NBA players with an unsurpassed 8–0 record in NBA Finals series.
+He is known for stealing the ball to save the game–and the Celtics' playoff hopes–near the end of Game Seven in the 1965 Eastern Conference Finals.
+Havlicek served as captain of the Celtics from 1969 to 1978, and was named NBA Finals MVP in 1974.
+Following his retirement, his number 17 jersey was retired by the Celtics.
+Havlicek was inducted into Naismith Memorial Basketball Hall of Fame in 1984.

 Early life

 Havlicek was born in Martins Ferry, Ohio, where his parents ran a general store.
 He was of Czech and Croatian descent, from his father and mother respectively.
 Havlicek was a three-sport athlete at Bridgeport High School in Bridgeport, Ohio, where he was a boyhood friend of Baseball Hall of Famer Phil Niekro.

-College career
+Collegiate career

 Havlicek played college basketball at Ohio State University with future seven-time NBA All-Star Jerry Lucas, who was his roommate, future first-round NBA draft pick Larry Siegfried, future coaching legend Bobby Knight, and Mel Nowell, among many others.
-The 1960 Ohio State Buckeyes, coached by head coach Fred Taylor and assistant coaches Jack Graf and Frank Truitt, won the 1960 NCAA title.
+He also played football under Woody Hayes for his freshman year before deciding to focus solely on basketball.The 1960 Ohio State Buckeyes, coached by head coach Fred Taylor and assistant coaches Jack Graf and Frank Truitt, won the 1960 NCAA title.
 Havlicek was named as an alternate of the 1960 United States national team that competed in the 1960 Summer Olympics.